bowmanjd/olf22python/slides/presentation.md

 [downloads]: https://www.python.org/downloads/

+---

+Making `python` launch `python3`?

+- python-is-python3 (Ubuntu/Debian)
+- pythonispython3 (Alpine)
+- python-unversioned-command (Fedora)
+- `alias python=python3`

 Notes:

-- Linux package repos typically label python as python3, and python is launched as `python3` although most distros have ways of making `python` launch python3, such as python-is-python3 (Ubuntu), pythonispython3 (Alpine), python-unversioned-command (Fedora)
+- Linux package repos typically label python as python3, and python is launched as `python3` although most distros have ways of making `python` launch python3, such as python-is-python3 (Ubuntu), pythonispython3 (Alpine), python-unversioned-command (Fedora) or shell config (.bashrc)
-- Other Operating Systems you may have heard of: scoop/chocolatey/winget/Store for Windows, homebrew for MacOS
+- Surely this need will go away the further we are from Python 2

 ---